When Marco Islander Bob Karas’ morning bicycle ride takes him past the nesting pair of bald eagles, he always makes a point of looking for them.

 “I said that can’t be an eagle, but unfortunately it was,” Karas said.

-The dead juvenile bald eagle was one of two young eagles that islanders had been keeping an excited eye on as the birds began to learn to fly and hunt from their home base in an Australian pine tree along Tigertail Court.
+The fledgling, an eagle learning to fly, was one of two young eagles that islanders had been keeping an excited eye on as the birds began to learn to fly and hunt from their home base in an Australian pine tree along Tigertail Court.

 “When you lose one, it’s like losing a child,” said the foundation’s Chairman Carl Way.
-“Everybody will be watching this one (remaining juvenile) much closer.”
+“Everybody will be watching this one (remaining fledgling) much closer.”
+The parents of the fledgling are continuing to care for the remaining sibling.

 Way surmised the bald eagle had flown into the power lines and fell immediately to the ground.
 The eaglet was seen flying over a canal toward the nest tree just minutes before Karas found it, according to a statement from the Foundation.

-Volunteers loaded the dead eagle into a crate and delivered it to the wildlife rehabilitation center at the Conservancy of Southwest Florida.
+Volunteers placed the dead eagle into a crate and delivered it to the wildlife rehabilitation center at the Conservancy of Southwest Florida.

 Clinic workers could not feel any broken bones on the eagle, which had blood in its mouth, wildlife rehabilitation specialist Jonee Miller said Friday afternoon.